 - You adjust the club to be closed at address.
 This way, with everything else staying constant, you can attack the ball with a square club face.
 This is a quick fix and I wouldn’t suggest it.

 - You use a driver that has more weight on the heel than the toe.
 Why is that?
-Well, if there is too much weight on the toe end of the driver, that means it requires more force (hand and wrist action) to close the clubface and hit the ball square.
+Well, if there is too much weight on the toe end of the driver, that means it requires more force (hand and wrist action) to close the club face and hit the ball square.
+If the weight it towards the heel of the club, the club face naturally closes.
 This is a better option.

 The two reasons above are a large part of why club manufactures started making adjustable clubs, so they can change the face angle and the weighting.